 If your money, vehicle, or other property is confiscated by the authorities, it can seem as though you are powerless to fight back.
 Do you have any legal recourse?

 Fortunately, you do.
 If you feel you have been victimized by civil asset forfeiture abuse in Utah, the most important step you can take is to call an attorney immediately.
-Attorney Darwin Overson, with the full resources of the law firm Cohne, Rappaport & Segal, will help you recover your property from wrongful seizure by law enforcement.
+Salt Lake City criminal defense lawyer Darwin Overson, with the full resources of the law firm Cohne, Rappaport & Segal, will help you recover your property from wrongful seizure by law enforcement.
 We have recovered amounts as high as $150,000 for our clients.
 If you haven’t committed a crime, you do not have to submit your property to wrongful, purposeless confiscation.

 If you feel your legal rights have been violated, contact Overson Law right away to speak confidentially with an experienced, aggressive defense attorney.
 Call our law offices at (801) 758-2287, or contact us online today.